• Skip to primary navigation

 How do you hull a strawberry?

 All you need is a pairing knife to hull a strawberry.
 Hold the strawberry in one hand and the knife in the other with the tip of the knife inserted into the top of the strawberry, slightly off-center from the stem.
-Angel the knife toward the center of the strawberry.
+Angle the knife toward the center of the strawberry.

 Turn the strawberry as you guide the knife around the stem (keeping it angled) and once you’ve made a full turn of the strawberry the stem cap should come right out!
 You’ll have a little green stem with a cone-shaped center attached to it.